SDC Program Summary

 Review Park SDC expenditures for fiscal year 1999-2020.
 Items are sortable by SDC category, Total expenditures, Neighborhood location, SDC sub-area, and individual property and/or facility.

 Neighborhood Coalition; Each project has been assigned to one coalition area.
 However, there are some projects (like regional trails) that span more than one coalition area, and coalition area boundaries are disputed in some instances.

-Parks SDC Fees Will Not Change on July 1, 2020
+Parks SDC Fees to Increase on July 1, 2021